This blog may contain affiliate links. Read our disclosure policy for more info.

 Days after the robbery, it was still fresh in our minds, we didn’t walk the streets the same.
 We spent our time carefully watching people – suspicious of everybody.
-I would even getting goosebumps when we would hear the roar of a motorbike cruise by.
+I would even get goosebumps when we would hear the roar of a motorbike cruising by.

 We had decided we were going to be fine and this armed man didn’t deserve the satisfaction of affecting our travels.